-(r) Earnings per share
+Earnings (Loss) per share (r)

-The Company presents basic and diluted earnings per share ("EPS") data for its common shares.
+The Company presents basic and diluted earnings (loss) per share ("EPS") data for its common shares.
 Basic EPS is calculated by dividing the profit or loss attributable to common shareholders of the Company by the weighted average number of common shares outstanding during the period.
 Diluted EPS is determined by adjusting the profit or loss attributable to common shareholders and the weighted average number of common shares outstanding, adjusted for own shares held, for the effects of all dilutive potential common shares, which comprise share options granted to employees.